-According to the American Diabetes Association in 2012 9.3% of the population had diabetes.
-Americans age 65 and older that number was 25.9%.
+According to the American Diabetes Association in 2022, 130 million Americans are living with diabetes or prediabetes.
+Americans age 65 and older that number was 29.2% with diagnosed or undiagnosed diabetes.

 There are two types of diabetes